 Calgary

-Christopher Dunlop killed Laura Furlan in 2009.
-He's now on trial, accused of murdering Judy Maerz
+Christopher Dunlop, who killed Laura Furlan in 2009, now found guilty of murdering Judy Maerz

 A man in jail in his jail-issued jumpsuit

-Christopher Ward Dunlop is on trial for the 2023 murder of Judy Maerz.
+Christopher Ward Dunlop was found guilty Monday for the 2023 murder of Judy Maerz.
 He was previously convicted of manslaughter for killing Laura Furlan.
 (Court exhibit)

-Christopher Dunlop, 50, is charged with first-degree murder in the death of Judy Maerz, 58, whose body was found butchered and burned in the Deerfoot Athletic Park in February 2023.
+On Monday, Dunlop, 50, was found guilty of first-degree murder for the 2023 death of Judy Maerz, 58, who was discovered in the Deerfoot Athletic Park, butchered and burned.

 Police later determined that Dunlop had searched online for "disposing a body using fire."